DC Two set to build Australia's first solar-powered data center

 A complete cryptomining configuration that uses 4MW power availability could mine 650 bitcoins per year, which is approximately AU $6 million.

-For traditional data center customers, DC Two and Optus are working to provide high-speed, high-capacity and fully redundant communications options from the Collie Site to DC Two’s Perth Data Centre Network.
+For traditional data center customers, DC Two and Optus are working to provide high-speed, high-capacity and fully redundant communications options from the Collie Site to DC Two’s Perth Data Center Network.

-“The PDCN can currently be accessed at multiple data centre locations in Perth including; DC Two Osborne Park, VocusPerthIX and Pier DC with plans to extend access to Equinix’s Metronode Shenton Park data centre and Next DC P1.
+“The PDCN can currently be accessed at multiple data center locations in Perth including; DC Two Osborne Park, VocusPerthIX and Pier DC with plans to extend access to Equinix’s Metronode Shenton Park data center and Next DC P1.